Verifiable blind observable estimation: Verifying observable estimation

 Indeed, because the test rounds in the protocol are executed perfectly, they consistently give the correct outcome, and the protocol never aborts.
 For the ideal resource, this is not the case.
-Whenever the estimator is further away than $\epsilon$ from $\tr \rho O$ the ideal resource returns $\Abort$.
-The probability of such an event happening is upper bounded, using Hoeffding's bound, by $2\exp(-2\epsilon^2 N_c)$.

-We can thus conclude that, for $\epsilon$ fixed, the distinguishing advantage in the honest case is a negligible function of $N_c$. \end{proof}
+Whenever the estimator is further away than $\epsilon$ from $\operatorname{Tr}\left[\rho O\right]$, the ideal resource returns $\mathsf{Abort}$.
+The probability of such an event happening is upper bounded, using Hoeffding's bound, by $\displaystyle 2\exp\left(-\frac{\epsilon^{2}}{2} N_{c}\right)$.
+We can thus conclude that, for $\epsilon$ fixed, the distinguishing advantage in the honest case is a negligible function of $N_{c}$. \end{proof}

-\begin{proof}[Security] As for the correctness proof, security relies heavily on the composability of UBQC.
+\begin{proof}[Security] The security relies heavily on the composability of UBQC.
 We start by constructing a simulator that we attach to the Server's interface of the ideal resource.
-Its purpose is to generate plausible transcripts and help the ideal resource in returning $o$ to the Client's interface so that a distinguisher will be unable to tell apart this situation from running the Client's part of the concrete Protocol~\ref{proto:vboe}.
+Its purpose is to generate plausible transcripts and help the ideal resource in returning $o\in\mathbb{R}\cup\{\mathsf{Abort}\}$ to the Client's interface so that any distinguisher will be unable to tell apart this situation from running the Client's part of the concrete Protocol~\ref{proto:vboe}.
 This simulator is easily constructed from the simulator designed to prove the security of UBQC.

 First, it sets $e=1$.
 It then prepares EPR pairs for each qubit that the Server is supposed to receive in Protocol~\ref{proto:vboe}.
-It sends all half EPR-pairs to the Server, instructs random measurement angles, and retrieves alleged measurement outcomes.
+It sends all half EPR pairs to the Server, instructs random measurement angles, and retrieves alleged measurement outcomes.
 It then forwards the second half of the EPR pairs, the chosen angles and received bits to the ideal resource.
-It also samples at random indices within $[N_c + N_t]$ to define the sets $\mathrm{S}_{\mathsf{C}}$ and $\mathrm{S}_{\mathsf{T}}$, it decides which type of test round is associated with each $i\in \mathrm{S}_{\mathsf{T}}$ and passes this to the ideal resource.
-Following the security proof of UBQC, the information passed per round, together with the nature of the round---computation or test---is sufficient for the ideal resource to generate per-round measurement results following the same, possibly deviated, probability distributions as the ones obtained when running Protocol~\ref{proto:vboe}.
-From the outcomes of computation rounds, the ideal resource is then instructed to compute the empirical average $o$ and from the test rounds to check that no more than $w N_t$ failed, in which case it sets $o = \Abort$.
+It also samples at random indices within $[N_{c} + N_{t}]$ to define the sets $\mathrm{S}_{\mathsf{C}}$ and $\mathrm{S}_{\mathsf{T}}$.
+It decides which type of test round is associated with each $i\in \mathrm{S}_{\mathsf{T}}$ and passes this to the ideal resource.

-Using the computed value $o$, the ideal resource then performs the steps 3 to 5 mentioned in its definition and aimed at ensuring that the returned $o$ is within $\epsilon$ of $\tr \rho O$.